KPZ statistics of second class particles in ASEP via mixing: Introduction

 \section{Introduction}

 One of the most basic PDEs is the Burgers equation for $u(\xi,\tau) \in \R$

-As is standard in PDE theory, the equation \eqref{BE} may be solved by the methods of characteristics.
+As is standard in PDE theory, the equation \eqref{BE} may be solved by the method of characteristics.
 This may produce several solutions, but uniqueness comes if one additionally imposes an entropy condition \cite[Chapter 3]{Ev10}.

 It is this entropy solution which is picked by the asymmetric simple exclusion process (ASEP): This is a continuous-time Markov process on $\{0,1\}^{\Z},$ we think of the $1'$s as particles and of the $0'$s as holes.
 The particles perform independent nearest neighbor random walks, each particle jumps with probability $p>1/2$ a unit step to the right, and with probability $q=1-p<1/2$ a unit step to the left.
 However, particles can only jump to a site that is occupied by a hole.
 We can also think of the holes performing independent random walks, jumping to the right with probability $q$, to the left with probability $p$, and only being allowed to jump to sites occupied by a particle.
 This is the particle-hole duality.
 When $p=1$, we speak of the totally ASEP (TASEP).